-Prerequisite: 9 credit hours of COMM courses Offered: As Needed
+Prerequisite: 9 credit hours of COMM courses OR permission of instructor

 COMM 4306 Communication Internship

 Offered to advanced students who will participate in an extended internship in a professional work environment.
 Students will complete an additional 120 clock hours of internship.
 May be taken simultaneously with COMM 3303, if needed.